CVanchieri/CS-ProblemSolvingFrameWork/Getting-Your-C-Compiler-Installed.md

 }
 ```

-To build your C program from the command line (Bash shell or Terminal):
+To build your C program from the command line (Bash shell or Terminal), first use the `cd` (_change directory_) command to switch to the directory (when I was a kid, folders were called directories) that has your `hello.c` in it.
+Then build with:

 ```
 gcc -Wall -Wextra -o hello hello.c